 If you go for some reason, you and your employer decided that it would be best for you to find the opportunity that fits you best.
 The way you use your time to improve your skills and work style should be addressed.

 Example Answer: “I’m looking for opportunities to start my career as a project coordinator.
 Having worked with an executive assistant has given me a lot of experience in managing and managing schedules, so I’m ready to take the next step in my career.
-I am particularly qualified for this special position because I have worked in the retail industry for the past two administrative roles are ready for a career adjustment and I will be excited to stay with your company. “
+I am particularly qualified for this special position because I have worked in the retail industry for the past two administrative roles and am ready for a career adjustment and I will be excited to stay with your company. “

 What are you passionate about?